waku-org/specs/standards/core/sync.md

 instead of _fingerprints_ over entire ranges of messages.

 #### Overview
-The `reconciliation` protocol operate on the following heuristic:
+The `reconciliation` protocol operates on the following heuristic:
 1. The requestor chooses a sync range including time, cluster id, pubsub and content topics.
 2. The range is encoded into a payload and sent.
 3. The requestee receives the payload and decodes it.